 However floss is best used for gaps in the teeth that even the interdental brushes can’t get too.

 Hence there is still a place for the DenTek Comfort Clean Floss Picks (view on Amazon).

 Some may argue otherwise, but I do also feel that these disposable style picks are handy if you are out and about.

-Interdental brushes can be transported with you but there is an added convenience to floss picks.
+Interdental brushes can be transported with you but there is an added convenience to a floss pick.
 Not only do they get in between the teeth, but the pick element helps remove larger stuck debris that interdental brushes may be a bit more awkward to use for.
 Once done, throw it away.